-Since this is the first time that you have told Git about the file process.sh, two key things have happened.
+Now Since this is the first time that you have told Git about the file process.shhas, two key things have happened.
 First, this file is now being tracked, which means Git recognizes it as a file you wish to be version controlled (Box 1).
-Second, the changes made to the file (in this case the entire file because it is the first commit) have been added to the staging area (Fig. 1).
-Adding a file to the staging area will result in the changes to that file being included in the next commit, or snapshot of the code (Box 1).
+Second, the changes made to the file (in this case the entire file because it is the first commit) have been added to the staging area , while both and remain unstaged (Figure 1).
+Adding a file to the staging area will result in the changes to that file being included in the next commit, or snapshot of the code (Figure 1Box 1).
 As an analogy, adding files to the staging area is like putting things in a box to mail off, and committing is like putting the box in the mail.

-Since this will be the first commit, or first version of the code, use git add to begin tracking the other two files and add their changes to the staging area as well.
+Since this will be the first commit, or first version of the code, add_use git add to begin tracking the other two files and add their changes to the staging area as well.
+Then create the first commit using the command git commit.